-In 2013 and 2014, Emerson spent a total of \$1.11 million on direct federal lobbying activities, according to disclosure reports.
-This figure may not include grassroots lobbying to directly influence legislation by mobilizing public support or opposition, and does not include lobbying expenditures to influence legislation at the state level.
+In 2014 and 2015, Emerson spent a total of \$1.04 million on direct federal lobbying activities, according to disclosure reports.
+This figure may not include grassroots lobbying to directly influence legislation and does not include state-level expenditures, where Emerson also lobbies, but disclosure is uneven or absent.